adopted-ember-addons/ember-light-table/README.md

 Issues marked with [**help wanted**][help-wanted] are generally agreed upon and ready to get implemented.
 Oftentimes we have clearly outlined how these issues should get resolved.

-We try hard to accurately estimate the overall difficulty and scope of issues and organize them with labels:

-- :relaxed: [**difficulty-easy**][difficulty-easy]: Perfect for beginners or if you don't have much time on your hands.
-- :wink: [**difficulty-medium**][difficulty-medium]: A fair knowledge of *ember-light-table* and Ember.js / ember-cli is recommended.
-The higher level plan or expected API has been clearly outlined.
-The implementation details should be pretty easy to figure out.
-- :thinking: [**difficulty-hard**][difficulty-hard]: For the experienced.
-Implementation details are important to get right as to not wreak havoc or kill performance.
-Still the overall plan should be clearly outlined.
-- :scream: [**difficulty-epic**][difficulty-epic]: Up for a challenge, eh?
-Either this issue has a really broad scope, requires substantial refactoring and rewrites or we know what we want to achieve, but are not quite sure how.

 #### :handshake: Got Stuck?

 We're here to help!
 It's a good idea to submit you're pull request (PR) right away.
 Just prefix the title with `[WIP]` (work in progress) so we know that you're not done yet.